-In the pastoral sector, Kevin is the lawyer for some of the Territory’s largest pastoral operators and land holders.
-He provides legal advice on pastoral land development and operational issues and, since 1994, has been heavily involved in native title issues and advice.
+In the pastoral and agribusiness sector, Kevin is the lawyer for some of the Territory’s largest pastoral operators and land holders.
+He provides legal advice on pastoral land development and operational issues and has been heavily involved in native title issues and ways to diversify pastoral use.
 He is the lawyer for the Northern Territory Cattlemen’s Association.
+Kevin has acted in the indigenous land use agreement, project development agreement, tenure acquisition and regulatory approvals for Australia’s largest proposed prawn farm project.

-Kevin is also the Territory lawyer for Darwin’s only casino and has more than 17 years’ experience in advising on all regulatory and commercial issues related to Territory casino operations.
+In the gaming sector Kevin has had more than 20 years’ experience in advising on all regulatory and commercial issues related to Territory casino operations.